Create an Azure Active Directory tenant for P2S OpenVPN protocol connections

 2. Create Azure AD tenant users

-Next, create two user accounts.
-Create one Global Admin account and one master user account.
+Your Azure AD tenant needs the following accounts: a Global Admin account and a master user account.
 The master user account is used as your master embedding account (service account).
 When you create an Azure AD tenant user account, you adjust the Directory role for the type of user that you want to create.

 Use the steps in this article to create at least two users for your Azure AD tenant.
 Be sure to change the Directory Role to create the account types:

 3. Enable Azure AD authentication on the VPN gateway

 Locate the Directory ID of the directory that you want to use for authentication.
 It is listed in the properties section of the Active Directory page.

 Copy the Directory ID.

 Sign in to the Azure portal as a user that is assigned the Global administrator role.

 Next, give admin consent.
 Copy and paste the URL that pertains to your deployment location in the address bar of your browser: